-April is National Financial Literacy Month, a month dedicating to raising awareness about the importance of financial literacy.
+April is National Financial Literacy Month, a month dedicated to raising awareness about the importance of financial literacy.
 So, starting this Friday, organizations like Consolidated Credit will begin promoting tons of free resources you can use to improve your financial outlook.

-“Now more than ever, we’re seeing how crucial it for Americans to understand personal finance so they can navigate financial crises effectively,” says Gary Herman, President of Consolidated Credit.
+“Now more than ever, we’re seeing how crucial it is for Americans to understand personal finance so they can navigate financial crises effectively,” says Gary Herman, President of Consolidated Credit.
 “The past year has shown us that financial fundamentals like budgeting, having a robust emergency savings fund, and keeping credit card debt minimized are essential to maintaining stability.”

 When is Financial Literacy Month 2023?